 A good business coach doesn't simply tell you what to do or listen without giving feedback.
-A good business coach is someone you can trust—someone that has the acumen to be able to diagnose specific and systemic issues in your business and knows that you have to implement the solutions yourself in order to get real results.
+A good business coach is someone you can trust—someone that has the ability to diagnose specific and systemic issues in your business, and knows that you have to implement the solutions yourself in order to get real results.

-Being smart about business is half the equation, but a coach can’t help you unless they understand what makes a good business good and a great business great.
-And to truly be a partner, they must care about people and really want to get to know you personally, to understand why you went into business in the first place.
+Being a good listener and smart about business are key characteristics for any coach.
+They can’t help you unless they understand what makes a good business good and a great business great.
+And to truly be a partner, they must care about people and want to get to know you so they can understand why you went into business in the first place.

-Curiosity and courage
+Curiosity and courage from your coach

 - Do they meet you where you are?
-Do they take the time to celebrate you as well as be there for you when something really goes wrong?
+Do they take the time to celebrate you, as well as be there for you when something really goes wrong?

 - Do they know where you're headed?
-Do they have a proven map that they use to ask the right questions for your specific business in the specific stage it’s in?
-Don’t assume they have a real plan or any real training just because they have the word “coach” on their business card.
+Do they have a proven map that they use to ask the right questions for your business in the specific stage it’s in?
+Don’t assume they have a real plan or any legitimate training just because they have the word “coach” on their business card.